preboot/angular-webpack/README.md

 You can now go to `/dist` and deploy that to your server!

+If you want to use service workers for your production build, run:

+* `npm run build-sw`

+You can also test your production build directly.
+`live-server` has to be installed globally before (`npm i -g live-server`):

+* `npm run build-sw-serve`

 ## Documentation

 You can generate api docs (using [TypeDoc](http://typedoc.org/)) for your code with the following: